graste/dotfiles-etc/README.md

 - normal bash startup order is (first wins): `/etc/profile`, `~/.bash_profile`, `~/.bash_login` and `~/.profile`
 - typically `~/.bash_profile` executes `~/.bashrc` (not vice versa)
 - `~/.bash_profile` is executed for login shells while `~/.bashrc` is executed for interactive non-login shells
-- put long info texts in `~/.bash_profile` as opening a new bash or terminal will most likely only execute `~/.bashrc`
 - to really execute `~/.bash_profile` start bash with a `-l` or `--login` option
 - put bash unspecific things in `~/.profile` as switching shells becomes easier
 - bash specific settings should be set in `~/.bashrc` (as it may not be your login shell)